wp-plugins/floating-social-media-icon/readme.txt

 	★ Pinterest Support

-In Short we can say, this is an ultimate social icon widget that can be configured to float or not to float on your visitors screen.. check screenshots and video for a clear understanding.
+In Short we can say, this is an ultimate social media icon widget that can be configured to float or not to float on your visitors screen.. check screenshots and video for a clear understanding.

 We Always Look Forward Your Comments and Suggestions for Future Updates.
 You can Submit Your Comments at our [Website](http://www.acurax.com/ "Website Designing")